support Need help?call1300 804 855mailinfo@ncaust.com.au

 1.2 Appointment as Agent

-By submitting an application for Screening Services, you appoint National Clearance Australia as your authorised agent for the purpose of providing your personal information to, and obtaining relevant information from, any third party necessary to perform the requested Screening Services.
+By submitting an application for Screening Services, you appoint National Clearance Australia as your authorised agent for the purpose of providing your personal information to the Australian Criminal Intelligence Commission ("ACIC") and Australian police agencies, and obtaining the result of your check, in order to perform the requested Screening Services.

 1.3 Fulfilment of Screening Services